Finding the right hair-loss treatment

 Over-the-counter topical treatments prove effective in treating hair loss

-Experts say that Men's Rogaine Extra Strength Hair Regrowth Treatment (Est. $45 per 3-month supply) is a good starting place for men, and some women, in the early stages of pattern baldness.
+Experts say that (Est. $45 per 3-month supply) is a good starting place for men, and some women, in the early stages of pattern baldness.
 Studies show that approximately 90 percent of the time Rogaine at least slows the progression of hair loss and, for many, hair loss stops completely.
 It contains 5 percent minoxidil, which studies show to be more effective than the original strength of 2 percent (Est. $25 per 1-month supply).
 Both forms have been approved by the FDA for topical treatment of pattern baldness, but only the 2 percent strength has been approved for women; although, studies suggest that both forms are more effective on women than they are on men.
 Minoxidil is also available in several generic store brand products.

 Some physicians make their own treatments for pattern baldness by mixing tretinoin (Retin-A or Renova) with minoxidil.
 Tretinoin is often prescribed as an acne treatment, but studies suggest it increases the effect of minoxidil by 10 percent.
 This type of hair-loss therapy is only available with a prescription.